ShephardLuke/database-demo/README.md

 # database-demo
 ### https://database-demo.shephardluke.co.uk
-A demonstration of databases in the browser window using the [IndexxedDB API](https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API).
+A demonstration of databases in the browser window using the [IndexedDB API](https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API).
 Databases can be created, which hold object stores where records can be added.
 These databases are then kept locally in the browser so the databases can be retrieved between sessions.

 #### Pre-release version, everything is subject to change and bugs or crashes may occur.